nancy-gl/Optical_patients_report/README.md

         ![](https://github.com/nancy-gl/Optical_patients_report/blob/main/images/Overview%20page.png)

   * [Appointments Center] page:
        *	used same flow of card and bar chart to follow the overview
        *	used Today’s Date card visual to compare the date from todays date
        *	used Slicer visuals to make selection for Age, Patient Name, Opticians and Period
        *	used Chiclet Slicer custom visual to select Status {Overdue, Scheduled, or Today} of Appointments
        *	used Table visual for the details of the Patient, with the Action for the reminder
        *	added button to select a patient from the table to drill through the detail for the same
        *	added a Home Button to go back to the Overview page

         ![](https://github.com/nancy-gl/Optical_patients_report/blob/main/images/Appointment%20Center.png)

-        * drill-through can also be achieved by right clicking on the rows on the Table visual as shown
+       * Drill-through can also be achieved by right clicking on the rows on the Table visual as shown

         ![](https://github.com/nancy-gl/Optical_patients_report/blob/main/images/Appointment%20Center%20drill-through.png)